huggingface/blog/stable-diffusion-inference-intel.md

 OpenVINO automatically optimizes the model for the `bfloat16` format.
 Thanks to this, the average latency is now **16.7 seconds**, a sweet 2x speedup.

 The pipeline above support dynamic input shapes, with no restriction on the number of images or their resolution.
-If your application can support a static input shape (say, always generate a single 512x512 image), you can unlock significant acceleration by reshaping the pipeline.
+With Stable Diffusion, your application is usually restricted to one (or a few) different output resolutions, such as 512x512, or 256x256.
+Thus, it makes a lot of sense to unlock significant acceleration by reshaping the pipeline to a fixed resolution.
+If you need more than one output resolution, you can simply maintain a few pipeline instances, one for each resolution.

 ```python
 ov_pipe.reshape(batch_size=1, height=512, width=512, num_images_per_prompt=1)